pjaos/myenergi-display/doc/rpi_zero_installation.md

   These apps are now globally available
     - myenergi_display
 done! ✨ 🌟 ✨
 ```

-The above command should take about 5 minutes to install the 'myenergi_display' application onto the RPi.
+The above command (myenergi_display) should take about 5 minutes to install onto the RPi.
 The
-software is installed as root user so that it can be auto started when the Raspberry Pi zero 2 W starts/boots up.
+software is installed as root user so that it can be auto started when the RPi starts/boots up.

 The software is now installed onto the raspberry Pi.

-Details of how the myenergi display is used can be found [here](../doc/usage_details.md)